parkverdict

 Mojave National Preserve

 Boulders in the Balconies Cave.
-100ESSENTIAL National Park Service/Oscar Garcia
+100DOES IT ALL National Park Service/Oscar Garcia

 National Park · CA